New York Harbor oil terminals expected to operate through strike

-NEW YORK (Reuters) - Oil terminals in the New York Harbor are expected to operate through a dock workers strike scheduled for later this week, traders and sources close to port operations said on Thursday.
+NEW YORK, Dec 27 (Reuters) - Oil terminals in the New York Harbor are expected to operate through a dock workers strike scheduled for later this week, traders and sources close to port operations said on Thursday.

 Normal operations are likely at the terminals since their workers are not organized by the union calling for the walkout, the sources said.